torryatco/Basilica/readme.md

 console.log(makeBasil());
 ```

-Elaborate on it to make an HTML element:
+We could use concatenation to make an HTML element:

 ```js
 function makeBasil() {